jaredly/geometricart/Roadmap.md

 - [x] so, I guess I've got image fills now!
 Which is very cool
 - [x] also, made my own canvas renderer, because svg->canvas was buggy 🤷‍♂️.

+## [ ] INTERSECTONS FOR ALL PATHS, if they don't already exist.
+AND SEGMENTS FOR ALL PATHS

+## [ ] INSET, gotta have it.

+## [ ] CLIP PLease, would be very nice.
+How to define?
+	- I could just use normal DrawPath ... would that make clipping very complex?
+I would definitely want to do path simpliciation yes very much.

+- [ ] SOOO waht about having the default "extent" for lines be something like 2x or 3x?
+And then have a toggle for "go forever"?
+	- because ... it would make things much cleaner, and more localized ... which is often what you want.
+But only 1x is often a little short.

+- [ ] visuallll display of mirrors!
+Like draw me a picture, thank you.

+- [ ] have a fill setting that is "randomize darker/lighter pleaseeee"

+- [ ] make it easy/clear how to remove specific styling for a path. "unset"

+- [ ] would be verry nice to be able to regroup paths.

 - [ ] make coloring make more sense folks.
 	- a hover dealio would be very nice